Mikma03/Production-Python/data-structure-and-algos/readme.md

 6. Who Will Maintain the Software?: Skills other developers
 7. Speed and Algorithms: Is speed important?

-# Chapter 16 from John Canning Book
+# Chapter 16 - John Canning Book

 This chapter comes with some caveats.
 Of necessity, it’s very general.
 Every real-world situation is unique, so what we say here may not be the right answer to your problem.
 You need to analyze the problem to determine its characteristics and see whether they match those of the data structure or algorithm.